monix/monix-kafka/docs/configuration.md

   client.id = ${?KAFKA_CLIENT_ID}
 ```

-Finally, you can just set all these values from your code in a very nice way:
+Finally, you can just set all these values from your code in a very neat way like:

 ```scala
 import monix.kafka._